micktwomey/pyiso8601/README.rst

 - Python 3.3
 - PyPy

-Python 3.0 and 3.1 are untested but should work.
+Python 3.0 and 3.1 are untested but should work (tests didn't run under them when last tried).

-Jython is untested but should work.
+Jython is untested but should work (tests failed to run).

-Python 2.5 is not supported (too old).
+Python 2.5 is not supported (too old for the tests for the most part).
+It could work with some small changes but I'm not supporting it.

 Changes
 =======